Binding Financial Agreements (BFAs) are no longer worth the paper they are written on

 5. Maintenance Trust – where beneficiaries under 18 years of age or unstable

+2. Family Law: while there are huge tax concessions in separating they are rarely used.
+This is because the couple often fight at that time in the relationship.
+With a BFA, as the parties, are working together a taxation lawyer is well-suited to prepare the document.
 Why get the accountant involved?
 Many BFAs are overturned by the Family Court.
 It is as though family lawyers and the Family Court are angry that the government allows people to make their own decisions about how they want their assets divided.
 Further, a number of Law Societies have written to their members to say that a BFA is ‘crystal ball gazing’ and lawyers are not trained to do this.
 This is why we have your accountant sign on to explain and set out your assets.
 To date, not one of our BFAs has ever been overturned by any Court.

 Consider future Capital Gains Tax in divorce property settlements

+As to crystal ball gazing, with say an investment property, should you consider the future CGT when you do a BFA or the Family Court does a property settlement?
+Your tax lawyer, accountant and financial planner consider tax liabilities and factors that come into their thinking before you opt to keep an asset that may have tax implications.
 In the Family Law case of Rosati v Rosati (1998) FAMCA 38, there was a dispute on unrealised CGT liability.
 In considering the Court’s approach when making section 79 Family Law Act 1975 (Cth) orders, the Full Family Court set out the rules of engagement:

 • Whether CGT is taken into account in valuing a particular asset varies according to the circumstances of the case, including the method of valuation applied to the asset, the likelihood or otherwise of that asset being realised in the foreseeable future, the circumstances of its acquisition and the evidence of the parties as to their intentions in relation to that asset.

-• If the Court orders the sale of an asset or is satisfied that sale of it is inevitable, or would probably occur in the near future, or if the asset is one which is acquired solely as an investment and with a view to its ultimate sale for profit, then, generally allowance should be made for any CGT payable upon such a sale in determining the value of that asset for the purpose of the proceedings.
+• If the Court orders the sale of an asset or is satisfied that the sale of it is inevitable, or would probably occur in the near future, or if the asset is one which is acquired solely as an investment and with a view to its ultimate sale for profit, then, generally allowance should be made for any CGT payable upon such a sale in determining the value of that asset for the purpose of the proceedings.

 • If none of the circumstances above applies, but the Court is satisfied that there is a significant risk that the asset will have to be sold in the short to mid-term, then the Court, whilst not making allowance for the CGT on such a sale in determining the value of the asset, may take that risk into account as a relevant s 75(2) factor (matters to be considered when deciding property settlement cases).

 • There may be special circumstances in a particular case that, despite the absence of any certainty or even likelihood of a sale of an asset in the foreseeable future, make it appropriate to take the incidence of CGT into account in valuing that asset.
-In such a case, it may be appropriate to take the CGT into account at its full rate, or at some discounted rate, having regard to the degree of risk of a sale occurring and/or the length of time which is likely to elapse before that occurs.
+In such a case, it may be appropriate to take the CGT into account at its full rate, or at some discounted rate, having regard to the degree of risk of a sale occurring and/or the length of time that is likely to elapse before that occurs.

-It is apparent from the case of Rosati that the inclusion of CGT as a liability depends on a number of circumstances, including importantly, the likelihood of sale in the near future or immediate future or considering whether the asset was acquired solely as an investment with a view to selling it and making a profit.
+It is apparent from the case of Rosati that the inclusion of CGT as a liability depends on several circumstances, including importantly, the likelihood of sale shortly or immediate future or considering whether the asset was acquired solely as an investment to sell it and make a profit.
 However, the Court has the discretion as to whether CGT ought to be included as a liability and thereby, matters are often determined on a case-by-case basis.
 It is important however to be aware of the possible consequences if CGT is an issue.
+So you can see the problem of crystal ball gazing.
+If there is an asset of the relationship that is subject to CGT, independent legal advice and taxation advice must be obtained.
+This is where accountants and tax lawyers work together to best identify the taxation and other financial risks associated with a given pool of assets.

 Can I hide superannuation assets from the Family Court?